shivansh/shivansh.github.io/_posts/2016-05-13-window-size-and-mss.md

 ---

 So it has been some time since I started reading about TCP/IP and networks in detail, and there is one thing which confused me a lot initially - window size, transmission unit and segment size.
 When given a first read, they tend to seem nearly same, well not same but one might be tempted to think "Why was there even a need to define these separately?". <br>
-So let's go slowly about each of them, and then try to figure out where the difference lies.
+So let's go through each of them, and then try to figure out where the difference lies.

 ## TCP windows
 When we think about TCP, there are two entities on which transport depends - the capacity of the network and the capacity of the endpoints (the client and the server). **Congestion window** marks the limit of data which can be held by the network, a process known as **congestion control** and the **receive window** tries not to exceed the capacity of the receiver to process data, a process known as **flow control**.